spunkyshooter/pratilipi-storybook/README.md

 ## Application Overview

-At beginning we are welcome with landing page.
+At beginning users are welcomed with landing page.

-- Has Typewriter effect and little bit of changes in the content.
+- It Has Typewriter effect and little bit of changes in the content.
 - Navbar shows Register/Login

 On Clicking Register/Login , it redirects to `auth page`

-- User either can register or login .
+- Users either can register or login .
 - In case of Register, Username availability is checked automatically when user enters username.
-- It also handles any errors such as empty fields, internal server err fluildly and toasts the message.
+- It also handles any errors such as empty fields, internal server error fluildly and toasts the message.
 - On succesfull redirection, user would be redirected to `/blogs` page.
 - All Stories would be visible as a gallery of cards.
 - Clicking on rocketsvg on the card will take to the `/blog/:slug` (Individual Blog) page.

-- It showcases the blog aswell as readcount and currently viewing count beside svgs finger count and boy reading book respectively.
+- It showcases the blog as well as readcount and currently viewing count beside svgs "finger count" and "boy reading book" respectively.